sunfounder/raphael-kit/docs/source/processing/drag_number.rst

 **How it works?**

-This project integrates the Slider and 7-segment Display of the previous course.
+This project integrates the Slider and 7-segment Display of the previous project.
 For specific knowledge points, please refer to :ref:`Show Number` and :ref:`Metronome`.